CarolHazlett/Interactive-Graphic-Sonar-Array/README.md

 # Interactive-Graphic-Sonar-Array
 Utilizes the Arduino NewPing Libray and Processing to display the output of a sonar sensor array in a graphic format for human interpertation instead of streaming lines of numbers.
+The original purpose of this project was to make it easier to program the obstacle avoidance and obstacle finding behaviours in my Robomagellan robot.
+I could drive the robot around and see how the sonar reacted to different things in a much easier way than trying to keep track of changing numbers.
+I ended up learning many surprising things about sonar sensors from this project.